France vs. Senegal World Cup Odds

 • Reach a specific round: You can also bet on France to qualify for the Round of 16, quarterfinals, semifinals, or the final.
 Backing them to reach the Round of 16 could be popular, as they have a clear route to that stage.
 Bolder traders might back them to reach the semifinals, which is where they could come up against consensus favorite Spain.

-• Golden Boot: Mbappé is the favorite to be the top scorer at the World Cup, priced at 19% with Kalshi and 17% with Polymarket.
+• Golden Boot: Mbappé is the clear favorite to be the top scorer at the World Cup, priced at 16% with Kalshi.
 His main rivals include Harry Kane, Erling Haaland, Lionel Messi, and Lamine Yamal.

 Polymarket will use FIFA and ESPN as its settlement resources, while Kalshi relies on FIFA and credible secondary reporting.
 Contracts will resolve to “Yes” if France wins the tournament, wins its group, or reaches a certain stage.
 They will settle at “no” if Les Bleus are eliminated at any stage.
 For a deeper look at how settlement works, see our guide on how contracts settle.
 You can also learn how order books work to better understand how prices move on these platforms.